TrongNV2003/Basic-chatbot-RAG-using-Langchain/README.md

 !python chatbot_cpu.py
 ```

-If you want to run on CPU, run in "runbot.py":
+If you want to run on GPU, run in "runbot.py" (Recommend execute on google colab):
 ```bash
 !python chatbot_gpu.py
 ```